How do I compare Sky TV deals for new customers?

 The next level up is the Variety Bundle.
 This costs a bit more than the Original Bundle, but comes with more high quality channels.
 You can see exactly what’s available by clicking the deal names in the comparison list up top.
 If Sky’s Original Bundle doesn’t have the right channels for you, then the Variety Bundle might.

-The Family Bundle is ideal for big households
+The Box Sets Bundle is ideal for big households

 Do you have a big family that love regularly settling down in front of the TV for a long night of telly?
-Then the Family Bundle may be ideal.
-There are a huge number of kids channels, documentary options, music channels and entertainment channels.
+Then the Box Sets Bundle may be ideal.
+There are a huge number of kids channels, documentary options, music channels, entertainment channels and of course Sky Box Sets.
 Not only that, it also comes with over 50 HD channels.
 The one drawback is the price – this package is far more expensive than the smaller options.

 What will I need?